Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-EbTEcw5zg8k.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Given how often Blueprints keeps being requested it really needs to be adopted?
 https://www.youtube.com/watch?v=EbTEcw5zg8k
+This question was possibly duplicated with a more recent answer: [February 23rd, 2021 Livestream Q&A: Any plans for Blueprint mode?](./yt-tJSLxVZ-sFg.md) https://www.youtube.com/watch?v=tJSLxVZ-sFg

 ### Topics
 * [Environment > Creatures](../topics/environment/creatures.md)